jreisinger/notes/content/posts/kubernetes.md

 --------------------------

 * exposing services outside of the cluster
-* for HTTP or HTTP use [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
+* for HTTP or HTTPS use [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 * for other ports use service of type NodePort or LoadBalancer

 NodePort